-The Philadelphia University Honors Experience provides students a unique opportunity to tailor a dynamic and challenging experience guided by their interests and goals.
+The Philadelphia University Honors Program provides students a unique opportunity to tailor a dynamic and challenging experience guided by their interests and goals.
 Anchored by the Honors Core of academic offerings, the customized curriculum offers specialized activities and courses that address four Cornerstones: Community Engagement, Global Awareness, Professional Development, and Program Expertise.
-These cornerstones combine to offer students a distinctive and comprehensive Honors Experience.
-This enriching program platform provides opportunities for students to tailor their experience and distinguish themselves as graduates with a global perspective, an ability to lead, a sense of their responsibility, and advanced knowledge in their fields of practice.
+These cornerstones combine to offer students a distinctive and comprehensive Honors experience.
+This enriching program platform provides opportunities for students to distinguish themselves as graduates with a global perspective, an ability to lead, a sense of their responsibility, and advanced knowledge in their fields of practice.